 What is Once Fired Brass?

-- Our range brass includes commercial and military casings.
-We do not sort by headstamp, manufacturer, case length or primer size, unless specifically stated.
+- Our range brass includes commercial and military casings (this means there may be crimped primers and we make no guarantee of what amount will or will not be crimped, it could be anywhere from 0-100%).
+We do not sort by headstamp, manufacturer, case length, flash hole size, primer crimp, or primer size, unless specifically stated.

 - Brass purchases are for an 'As Is' condition.
 We do not warrant these for every possible use and bullet combination, they are for general reloading in a multitude of guns.
 Some also may be deprimed, regardless of our stock photos.
 If they are damaged and can't be used, we will replace them, with the exception of bulk dirty brass.

 - OFB may have imperfections, such as minor dings, dents, or bent mouths.
 Most flaws can be easily removed during resizing or upon first firing.
-This does not mean they are unusable, it just means you most resize them and fire them to remove the dings.
-Click here to learn more.
+This does not mean they are unusable, it just means you must resize them and fire them to remove the dings.
+Most bent mouths are fixed during the normal reloading process, learn more here.

-- Brass casings come with several different primer flash hole sizes, .057 small flash hole, .074 (standard size) and .110 BMG 50.
+- Brass casings come with several different primer flash hole sizes, .057 small flash hole, .074 (standard size) and .110 (50 BMG).
 Ensure you have the correct decapping pin when resizing/decapping as there is not a standard and manufacturers can use any size they want.

 - Additionally, there is not a standard for primer sizes in cases, manufactures can and do, use different sized primers in their products.
 Note, Federal has both large and small 45 ACP, as does Starline for their 6.5 CM, and many others do the same.